jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 But there is one thing wrong here:

-\- incidently something that is written from the outside, is not read on the inside
+- incidently something that is written from the outside, is not read on the inside

-\- and incidently something that is written on the inside, is not read from the outside.
+- and incidently something that is written on the inside, is not read from the outside.

-\- Incidently something is not written from the outside at all, but read on the inside all that same, but then a default value is read or an error or something missing is caught.
+- Incidently something is not written from the outside at all, but read on the inside all that same, but then a default value is read or an error or something missing is caught.

-\- Incidently something was not written on the inside, but read from the outside all the same, but then a default value is read of an error or missing of something is cought
+- Incidently something was not written on the inside, but read from the outside all the same, but then a default value is read of an error or missing of something is cought

 That has to get a name: so it is a missing read or write of input or a missing read or write of output.

 But still:

-\- input means writing on the outside, reading on the inside.
+- input means writing on the outside, reading on the inside.

-\- Reading can also be reading for access.
+- Reading can also be reading for access.
 Not necessarily reading for assignment

-\- Reading for access and reading for assignment need to be separately access controlled and it will change parameter passing.
+- Reading for access and reading for assignment need to be separately access controlled and it will change parameter passing.

-\- Incidently a read or write of input or output is missing.
+- Incidently a read or write of input or output is missing.
 That will be given a term.

-\- When a read or write is done on the outside, the a write or read must be executed on the inside, even though scarcely or incidently not.
+- When a read or write is done on the outside, the a write or read must be executed on the inside, even though scarcely or incidently not.
 If you don’t read input, then you can not call it input: an error or warning is generated.

-In For Access
+- In For Access

-In For Copy
+- In For Copy

-Value In For Redirection > not possible
+- Value In For Redirection > not possible

-Value In For Copy
+- Value In For Copy

-\> is just Value In
+    - \> is just Value In

-Object In For Redirection
+-Object In For Redirection

-Object In For Copy
+-Object In For Copy

-Class In For Access.
+-Class In For Access.

-\> How can you access a class?
+    - \> How can you access a class?
 Don’t you only access an object?
 Yeah, I think you do.
 So the separaption between for access and for copy only counts for Object access.

 So: